 To find out the number of a telephone on your party line, call Repair Service by dialing 114.
+If a special number is needed to reach the party you want, Repair Service will give it to you.

-To call another party on your line dial a special number you can get from Repair Service.
-When you finish dialing, replace your receiver.
+When you finish dialing this special number, replace your receiver.
 Your telephone and the called telephone will ring at regular intervals.
 Ringing will stop when the called telephone answers.
 Lift your receiver and begin conversation.
+If ringing does not stop after a reasonable period, you can stop it by lifting your receiver.